Skip to main content

 Formats each event as an OTLP/HTTP span and ships it to any OpenTelemetry collector (Grafana Tempo, Honeycomb, New Relic, Jaeger, AWS ADOT, etc.).

 Each event becomes a zero-duration span named mandatez.<action_type> with the full event serialized as span attributes.
-Status maps to OTel semantics:
+Status maps to OTel semantics: No @opentelemetry/* dependency is pulled into the SDK — the exporter emits the wire-level OTLP/HTTP JSON directly, keeping your bundle lean.

 Webhook Exporter